YRMYJASKA/EasySnippet/README.md

 1. <code>git clone https://github.com/YRMYJASKA/EasySnippet.git</code>

    Insert this into your terminal and press enter.
-2. <code>export PATH=$PATH: *EasySnippet directory*</code>
+2. <code>export PATH=$PATH:*Path/To/EasySnippet*</code>

-   Put this into your ~/.bashrc file and replace  *EasySnippet directory* with the path to the directory to access ezsnip from the console.
+   Put this into your ~/.bashrc file and replace *Path/To/EasySnippet* with the path to the directory of EasySnippet to access ezsnip from the console.
 Then restart your terminal or type <code>source ~/.bashrc</code> into your terminal for it to take effect.
 3. Now you can use ezsnip from your terminal like in the example down below.

 # Usage
 <code>ezsnip cpp class myfile</code>

-This makes a c++ file with a class template named myfile
+This makes a C++ file with a class template named myfile

 #This project is still in development!
 See the issues page to know what is not working.